-What is key to a performance scheme is that it reflects the importance of the parameter(s) for the client!
+What must be key to a performance incentive scheme is that it reflects the importance of the forecast parameters that are incentivized for the client!

-The evaluation of parameter(s) should be selected according to
+The evaluation of such forecast parameters should be selected according to:

-- 1. the objective of the forecasting

-- 2. the use/application of the forecasts

-- 3. the available input at forecast generation time
+- 1. the objective of the forecasting solution - 2. the use/application of the forecasts - 3. the available input at forecast generation time

 The objective (1) in this context is defined as the purpose of the forecast.
 For example, if a forecast is used for system balance, an evaluation should contain a number of statistical metrics and ensure that there is an understanding of the error sources that the forecaster can improve on.
-A typical pitfall is to measure performance only with a mean absolute error (MAE) or a root mean square error (RMSE) without looking at the BIAS.
+A typical pitfall is to measure performance only with one standard metric, rather than a framework of metrics reflecting the cost or loss of a forecast solution.
+For example, if a mean absolute error (MAE) is chosen to evaluate the performance in system balance, an asymmetry in price for forecast errors will not be taken into account.
+Also, if e.g. large errors pose exponentially increasing costs, an average metric is unsuitable.